 However, it has been frequently observed that the victim’s family often has to pay a bribe or use their political connections to get help.
 Anyone who lacks money or power is seen to suffer due to a lack of police protection; for example, Zaman (1999: 40) raised the case of one domestic violence victim, who stated, “I wanted to go to the police station to report my husband’s physical torture and verbal abuse.
 My brother, who is also compassionate, told me that the moment the police were informed, they would contact my husband and outline the charges, then my husband would bribe them not to take legal action and would increase his physical and verbal abuse” (Zaman, 1999: 40).
 Recently, in April 2016, a 19-year-old university student called Tonu was raped and brutally killed in Comilla Cantonment.
 Her body was found within this area, which belongs to the Army; therefore, it is considered one of the most secure places to be as a woman.
 The news spread widely via social media and, the day after she was found, the hashtag ‘JusticeforTonu’ became viral (Rahman, 2016).
 However, even today the perpetrator has still not been caught or punished by the law (Islam, 2016).
-It is evident that although the law was indeed established, women are reluctant to stand up for themselves because of the endemic corrupt legislative practices in Bangladesh.
-However, a few women have stood up for justice - and failed, because of the dysfunctional judicial system - not to forget the power held over them by men, who still think women should behave in a certain way.
-If women fail to behave according to prescribed norms set by society, then it is believed they should be punished.
-This stereotypical thinking still leads many women in Bangladesh to not using their own decision-making power, and even if they do they fear their case might be treated insensitively, and that they might be humiliated rather than helped.
+As such, women are often afraid to access the legal system because they do not think that they will receive justice.
 Again, we see that corruption and a power imbalance is the often not spoken about reason for women not coming forward, and because of this, women are limiting their agency or freedom of speech.

 The Return Of Democracy

 Currently, a Bangladeshi woman’s position in society is determined by her marital status, or through her husband’s name.
 As Blanchet (2001) argued, “The selfless devotion of Bengali wives was highly celebrated and women who excel in the role have been compared to goddesses.
 The myth hides the difficulty many women experience in forgetting their own needs and interests and it conceals the violence meted out to those who are unable to stand on the pedestal on which they have been placed” (Hadi, 2010: 13 - 14).
 The institutional rule was that men have the legal authority to control, abuse, and treat their property (wife) on their own terms, which included locking them in cupboards (Dobash & Dobash, 1979: 3-6).
 Their subordinate position renders women to be dependent on men; therefore, if women are dependent, then it is easier to perpetuate violence against them.
 For example, it has been estimated that more than half (65%) of married men commit violence against their wife and when asked about this, justified the behaviour by saying that their wife had not asked their permission before going out (Hossen, 2011).
 Domestic violence remains one of the biggest threats in Bangladesh.
-UNICEF reports that more than 70% of girls aged 13 -18 suffer physical violence from their husband or in-laws (World Heath Organisation, 2005).
+UNICEF reports that more than 70% of girls aged 13 -18 suffer physical violence from their husband or in-laws (World Heath Organization, 2005).